sealerio/sealer/docs/design/Kubefile.md

 ## Introduction

-Kubefile is a script, composed of various commands(instructions) and arguments listed successively to automatically perform an action on a base CloudImage in order to create(or form) a new CloudImage.
-It is used by the sealer tool on only Linux platform for building CloudImage.
-The reason of naming it as Kubefile, which contains the same prefix 'Kube' of Kubernetes, is that there is always a Kubernetes binary located in each CloudImage.
-And when CloudImage is ran from Kubefile, the built-in Kubernetes cluster will be setup and manage all infrastructure, and provide orchestration ability to upper applications.
+Kubefile is a script, composed of various commands(instructions) and arguments listed successively to automatically perform an action on a base ClusterImage in order to create(or form) a new ClusterImage.
+It is used by the sealer tool on only Linux platform for building ClusterImage.
+The reason of naming it as Kubefile, which contains the same prefix 'Kube' of Kubernetes, is that there is always a Kubernetes binary located in each ClusterImage.
+And when ClusterImage is ran from Kubefile, the built-in Kubernetes cluster will be setup and manage all infrastructure, and provide orchestration ability to upper applications.